pursuit-curriculum/unit-front-end-web-development/request-response-cycle-api-postman/readme.md

 ![Image of someone's GitHub profile page](./assets/someones-github-profile.png)

-You interact with the browser that allows you to see data or input data with a form.
+You typically interact with the browser that allows you to see data or input data through forms.

 ## Request-response cycles